mcw-mstp/mcw-mstp.github.io/docs/contributing.md

 # Editing This Site

 This page gives documentation about how to make an edit to this site.
+There are *two* main ways.
+Both methods require a github account, so if you do not already have one, go ahead and make one.
+To begin, we **strongly** reccoment adding your name under the 'People' tab as a way to familiarize yourself with the process.

+## ^^Quick and Easy^^

+On a page that you would like to edit, simply click the ':material-pencil:' icon at the heading you would like to edit.
+This will take you to a page where you can make an edit mark at the title.

+After having made your change to the `.md` file, don't hesitate to be verbose in describing the change you made.
+Once you submit the change as a pull-request, the change will be reviewed and then (likely) committed to the website.
+Thats it! :tada:

+## ^^Longer^^ (but more versatile way)

+For larger changes, it will likely be easier to actually get used to using github

-## 1) Install `git`
+### 1) Install `git`
 If it's not already installed on your system, the first step is to install the `git` utility.
 This is what underlies github.com and most collaborative projects across the web.
 Follow the instructions at the below link to get started

 <https://docs.github.com/en/get-started/quickstart/set-up-git>